influxdata/telegraf/plugins/inputs/sqlserver/README.md

 GO
 ```

-For Azure SQL Database, you require the View Database State permission and can create a user with a password directly in the database.
+For Azure SQL Database(with S2 and above service level objectives), you require the View Database State permission and can create a user with a password directly in the database.
 ```sql
 CREATE USER [telegraf] WITH PASSWORD = N'mystrongpassword';
 GO